On sale! Five new, glossy 5″ x 7″ postcards showcasing a special community in Northern New Brunswick …

 Here’s the little guy in action … [0:05]

 THE CAPTIONS …

 I’ve always had a thing for postcards.
-Some I mail to friends but most are safely tucked away in a filing cabinet in my office.
+Some of the cards I mail to friends and relatives but most are safely tucked away in a filing cabinet in my office.
 They’re among my most treasured [and least expensive] souvenirs.

 “Alongside my ‘no email’ policy, I resolve to make better use of the wonderful Royal Mail and send letters and postcards to people.
 There is a huge pleasure in writing a letter, putting it in an envelope and sticking the stamp on it.
 And huge pleasure in receiving real letters, too.” — Tom Hodgkinson